TheMrGong/MCLeaksApiClient/README.md

 #### Asynchronously

-Uses a callback and a seperate (pooled) thread in order to ensure the calling thread never blocks.
+Uses a callback and a separate (pooled) thread in order to ensure the calling thread never blocks.

 ##### Using usernames (not recommended)